Fawara Chowk Shelter Home Accommodates Over 18,000 Homeless People - UrduPoint

 The basement was being used as a shelter home temporarily while a proper shelter home's building would be constructed after pointing out a suitable place for the purpose, he added.

-To a question, he said that the basement of the parking plaza was finalised as the government wanted to start the shelter home immediately to provide shelter to people in the harsh winter.
+To a question, he said that the basement of the parking plaza was finalized as the government wanted to start the shelter home immediately to provide shelter to people in the harsh winter.

 To another question, he said that expenditures of the shelter home were being borne through donations by philanthropists.